gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Tool chain is added once tool chains have been selected for a binary.

 ### Open issues

+When locating a library in another project at dependency resolve time, should use the model registry locate the target library:

+1. Register the libraries in the model registry.
+2. Add an implicit rule that the project build script must be executed before creating any domain objects.

 Another example ordering problem: